tannewt/wa-law.org/bill/2021-22/hb/1571/1/README.md

 ## Section 5
-(1) Subject to the availability of amounts appropriated for this specific purpose, the department of commerce's office of crime victims advocacy shall award grant funding to establish a pilot project providing wraparound services to indigenous persons who are survivors of trafficking.
+1. Subject to the availability of amounts appropriated for this specific purpose, the department of commerce's office of crime victims advocacy shall award grant funding to establish a pilot project providing wraparound services to indigenous persons who are survivors of trafficking.

-(2) The department shall establish a competitive grant program to award funding for the pilot project by September 1, 2022.
+2. The department shall establish a competitive grant program to award funding for the pilot project by September 1, 2022.

-(3) Public agencies, nonprofit community groups, and nonprofit treatment providers, including organizations which provide services such as shelter, counseling, and case management, are eligible to compete for grant funding.
+3. Public agencies, nonprofit community groups, and nonprofit treatment providers, including organizations which provide services such as shelter, counseling, and case management, are eligible to compete for grant funding.

-(4) The grant recipient shall use the grant funds to develop or maintain a center capable of providing wraparound services to at least 50 indigenous persons who are survivors of trafficking, including:
+4. The grant recipient shall use the grant funds to develop or maintain a center capable of providing wraparound services to at least 50 indigenous persons who are survivors of trafficking, including:

-(a) Short-term and long-term shelter;
+    a.
+Short-term and long-term shelter;

-(b) Food;
+    b.
+Food;

-(c) Nonemergency health care;
+    c.
+Nonemergency health care;

-(d) Mental health counseling and treatment;
+    d.
+Mental health counseling and treatment;

-(e) Substance abuse prevention, assessment, and treatment;
+    e.
+Substance abuse prevention, assessment, and treatment;

-(f) Case management and care coordination;
+    f.
+Case management and care coordination;

-(g) Education and special education services;
+    g.
+Education and special education services;

-(h) Vocational training;
+    h.
+Vocational training;

-(i) Legal services, protection, and advocacy; and
+    i.
+Legal services, protection, and advocacy; and

-(j) Transportation.
+    j.
+Transportation.

-(5) The grant recipient shall provide a report to the department on the results of the pilot project by October 1, 2023.
+5. The grant recipient shall provide a report to the department on the results of the pilot project by October 1, 2023.
 The department shall provide a report on the pilot project to the governor and appropriate committees of the legislature by December 1, 2023.

-(6) This section expires January 1, 2024.
+6. This section expires January 1, 2024.

 ## Section 6
-(1) Subject to the availability of amounts appropriated for this specific purpose, the department of commerce's office of crime victims advocacy shall award grant funding to increase the visibility and accessibility of services and resources for indigenous persons who are survivors of trafficking.
+1. Subject to the availability of amounts appropriated for this specific purpose, the department of commerce's office of crime victims advocacy shall award grant funding to increase the visibility and accessibility of services and resources for indigenous persons who are survivors of trafficking.

-(2) The office of crime victims advocacy shall establish a competitive grant program to award funding by September 1, 2022.
+2. The office of crime victims advocacy shall establish a competitive grant program to award funding by September 1, 2022.

-(3) Local agencies, nonprofit community groups, and nonprofit treatment providers currently engaged in providing services or resources to survivors of human trafficking are eligible to compete for grant funding.
+3. Local agencies, nonprofit community groups, and nonprofit treatment providers currently engaged in providing services or resources to survivors of human trafficking are eligible to compete for grant funding.

-(4) The department shall award 10 grants, five to eligible applicants in cities west of the crest of the Cascade mountains and five to eligible applicants in cities east of the crest of the Cascade mountains.
+4. The department shall award 10 grants, five to eligible applicants in cities west of the crest of the Cascade mountains and five to eligible applicants in cities east of the crest of the Cascade mountains.

-(5) Grant recipients shall collaborate with the two liaisons for missing and murdered indigenous persons pursuant to RCW 43.43.874 to develop and implement a campaign to increase the visibility and accessibility of services and resources for indigenous persons who are survivors of human trafficking, including:
+5. Grant recipients shall collaborate with the two liaisons for missing and murdered indigenous persons pursuant to RCW 43.43.874 to develop and implement a campaign to increase the visibility and accessibility of services and resources for indigenous persons who are survivors of human trafficking, including:

-(a) Development of methods to help convey information discreetly and effectively, such as through the use of easily recognizable logos and symbols;
+    a.
+Development of methods to help convey information discreetly and effectively, such as through the use of easily recognizable logos and symbols;

-(b) Increased signage for relevant antitrafficking hotlines in frequently visited areas, such as truck stops, gas stations, and hotels; and
+    b.
+Increased signage for relevant antitrafficking hotlines in frequently visited areas, such as truck stops, gas stations, and hotels; and

-(c) Increased online promotion.
+    c.
+Increased online promotion.

-(6) Grant recipients shall provide a report to the department on the results of their campaigns by October 1, 2023.
+6. Grant recipients shall provide a report to the department on the results of their campaigns by October 1, 2023.
 The department shall provide a report to the governor and appropriate committees of the legislature by December 1, 2023.

-(7) This section expires January 1, 2024.
+7. This section expires January 1, 2024.

 ## Section 7
 > This section modifies existing section [68.50.320](/rcw/68_cemeteries_morgues_and_human_remains/68.50_human_remains.md).
 Here is the [modified chapter](rcw/68_cemeteries_morgues_and_human_remains/68.50_human_remains.md) for context.